 The most common form of saturated fats you encounter in processed foods is trans fat.
 These can occur naturally, but most are artificially made as they are placed in processed foods to extend their shelf life.

 By consuming trans fats you experience an increase in LDL cholesterol without any positive increase in “good” cholesterol (your HDL).
-Overall, this means trans fats likely increases your risk of heart disease.
+Overall, this means trans fats likely increase your risk of heart disease.

 The American Heart Association has a great article on each type of fat and its overall role in your diet.